Help Me Grow Alaska is committed to the goal of universal standardized developmental screening for all of Alaska’s kids.

 Going through the process of a developmental screening can be both fun and educational!
 Many tools use activities children already engage in or view as games to assess milestones.
 The screening can provide ideas for new activities to try with your child as well as help you to understand the types of skills your child may be developing at each new stage.

-If you would like to receive a paper copy of the ASQ-3 by mail, contact one of our care coordinators.
+If you would like to receive a paper copy of the ASQ-3 by mail, contact one of our family support specialists.

 Looking for more resources on developmental screening?
 The Center for Disease Control and Prevention (CDC) has information about developmental monitoring, screening and evaluation as well as many tools to support parents in doing developmental monitoring at home.
 Simply visit CDC Developmental Monitoring and Screening.